Naenoh/unist-tv/README.md

 ## Disclaimer

 This repository only contains frontend code for the website as well as configuration and initialization files for the PostgreSQL + PostgREST backend.
+The (very messy and tailored to my windows installation) code for the script generating the data from youtube links lives [here](https://github.com/Naenoh/fight-watcher)

 ## Running locally